Database Access with Oracle | Teleport

 -

 Export a Teleport CA certificate for Oracle to authenticate traffic from the Teleport Database Service.
-Replace example.teleport.sh:443 with the host and web port of the Teleport Proxy Service in your cluster.
 Run the following command on your workstation:tctl auth export --type=db-client --auth-server=example.teleport.sh:443 > server.ca-client.crt

 -